 - We prefer that you scan a copy of your official documents and upload the file to specific application.

-- Documents should be scanned at the lowest reasonable resolution allowing reading them.
+- Documents should be scanned at the lowest reasonable resolution which is still readable.
 We recommend using under 200 dpi.

 - Colour copies are not necessary.
 Scanning in black and white or grey scale is strongly recommended.